mengacpp/InazumaQuery/README.md

     git clone https://github.com/mengacpp/InazumaQuery.git
     ```

-2. **Generate and build the project**
+2. **Test the project**

-    Use CMake to build the project:
+    If you want, you can skip this step and install the library right away.

+    You can tell cmake to build the tests by setting the `INA_BUILD_TEST` option to `ON`.
+Run:

     ```terminal
+    mkdir build
-    cmake -B build -S .
+    cmake -B build -S . -DINA_BUILD_TEST=ON -DCMAKE_BUILD_TYPE=Debug
-    cmake --build build
     ```

-3. **Install the library on your device**

-    You can use CMake to install the API after you've built it.
-Specify the installation path using the `--prefix` option, or you can use the default one.
+    Now, navigate to the `build` directory and run:

     ```terminal
+    cmake --build .
+    ctest
+    ```

+    If you don't see any error message, you are good to go.
+I'd recommend deleting the `build` directory before going to the next step.

+3. **Build and install the library on your device**

+    Generate the cmake project using the `CMAKE_BUILD_TYPE` option set to `Release`.
+The library gets build as shared by default, but you can build it as static by setting the `INA_BUILD_SHARED` option to false.

+    ```terminal
+    cmake -B build -S . -DCMAKE_BUILD_TYPE=Release -DINA_BUILD_SHARED=OFF
+    ```

+    Now, build and install the library.
+If you want, you can specify the install directory using the `--prefix` option when running `cmake --install`.

+    ```terminal
+    cd build
+    cmake --build .
-    cmake --install build/inazuma --prefix your/installation/path
+    cmake --install InazumaQuery --prefix your_installation_path
     ```

 ## Credits